ALagoni97/blog-projects/graphql-backend-prisma/README.md

 },
 ```

 Here we are using the parent argument being passed down from the top-level users resolver.
-We use that to get the userId from the user and return all their posts.
+We use that to get the `userId` from the user and return all their posts.

-**Why findUnique and not findMany?**
+**Why `findUnique` and not `findMany`?**

 It would probably make sense to do a `post.findMany()` instead of what we are doing here, but this is a constraint directly from Prisma.
 We need to utilize their built in DataLoader and for that we need to use `.findUnique()`.
 As of writing this article, they have not yet implemented batching to `findMany()`.
 See the issue [here](https://github.com/prisma/prisma/issues/1477)

 For the comments of each post we do exactly the same as we did with the posts for a user: